Wolf Burchard

 Wolf Burchard, PhD FSA is a British-German art historian and museum curator.
-He joined the Metropolitan Museum of Art in New York City in 2019.
+He is Curator in Charge of the Department of European Sculpture and Decorative Arts at the Metropolitan Museum of Art in New York City.

 Life and career

-Burchard held curatorial positions at the Royal Collection Trust (2009–2014) and the National Trust (2015–2018).
-In 2014, he co-organized the exhibition The First Georgians: Art and Monarchy, 1714–1760, shown at the Queen's Gallery, Buckingham Palace to mark the tercentenary of the Hanoverian succession.
-At the National Trust, he oversaw the digital cataloguing of the trust's collection of 55,000 pieces of furniture.
+Burchard joined The Met's Department of European Sculpture and Decorative Arts (ESDA) in 2019, and was appointed its Curator in Charge in 2026.
+He held curatorial positions at the Royal Collection Trust (2009–2014) and the National Trust (2015–2018).
+In 2014, he co-organized the exhibition The First Georgians: Art and Monarchy, 1714–1760, shown at the then Queen's Gallery, Buckingham Palace to mark the tercentenary of the Hanoverian succession.
+At the National Trust, he led the digital cataloguing of the trust's collection of 55,000 pieces of furniture.

-He is the curator of Inspiring Walt Disney: The Animation of French Decorative Arts (2021), the Metropolitan Museum of Art's first ever exhibit devoted to Walt Disney, which was subsequently shown at the Wallace Collection in London and the Huntington Museum in San Marino, California.
-Burchard led the 22 million dollar renovation of the Met's British Galleries, of which the re-opening marked the museum's 150th anniversary.
+Burchard oversaw the completion of the 22-million dollar renovation of the Met's British Galleries, of which the re-opening in February 2020 launched the museum's 150th anniversary celebrations.
+In 2021, he curated Inspiring Walt Disney: The Animation of French Decorative Arts, the Metropolitan Museum of Art's first ever exhibit devoted to Walt Disney, which was subsequently shown at the Wallace Collection in London and the Huntington Museum in San Marino, California.
+The UK-based art critic Waldemar Januszczak wrote of the show: "Modern curation is usually a case of following trends, not setting them.
+But occasionally an exhibition turns up that is so inventive, so different, you did not see it coming.
+Exactly such a show is Inspiring Walt Disney at the Wallace Collection."

-Burchard was born and raised in Paris, France.
-He read history of art and architecture at the universities of Tübingen, Vienna and the Courtauld Institute of Art in London, from which he holds an MA and PhD.
-In 2022, he received the Sir John Soane's Museum Foundation's Visionary Award in recognition of contributions to curatorial practice and the history of art and architecture.
-In October 2023, Burchard was appointed a Chevalier de l’ordre des Arts et des Lettres.
+In February 2026, Burchard co-curated a Savonnerie carpet exhibition with the Mobilier national at the Grand Palais in Paris.
+Entitled Le Trésor retrouvé du Roi-Soleil, the show surprisingly attracted almost 90.000 visitors during its short, one-week run.